w3f/Grants-Program/applications/sub_supply_chain.md

 - The company will have a certain number of managers.
 A client can make an order and money/token will be locked to a third account and assigned randomly to one manager.
 Funds would be released to the company if the client receive the package.
-The order properties are weight, QRcode, company name, client name, address, number of items, the id of the item, price for every item, and total price.
-After the manager has the order in his name he has the right to pass the status of that package from assembling to ready to deliver or to decline it and the funds would be unlocked to the client.The manager can see all his courier and their progress.A manager has the right to assign a package or list of packages to a courier, it means the owner will remain in his name and only the assigned courier can scan and take ownership of that package.
+The order properties are weight, QRcode, company name, client name, address, number of items, the id of the item, price for every item.
+After the manager has the order in his name he has the right to pass the status of that package from assembling to ready to deliver or to decline it and the funds would be unlocked to the client.

 COURIER
-- The courier will scan his package and take ownership of it.From now on he will be in charge if any package gets damaged or lost, or he can decline the package for any reason like miss information, package opened, etc. The courier can see what packages must be delivered at the day's end.
-If the client is not present at the time of delivery the courier should take it to the nearest postal office and the postal workers should scan it to take ownership.
+- The courier will scan a package and take ownership of it or decline it.From now on he will be in charge if any package gets damaged or lost, or he can decline the package for any reason like miss information, package opened, etc.

 CLIENT
-- At every address, the client should scan the QR code and take ownership of the package or decline it for any reason like a damaged package.
+- After an order the client should scan the QR code and take ownership of the package or decline it for any reason like a damaged package.
 If the client scans the package, the money would be released to the admin, if not, the money would be released to the client.

 ADMIN
 - Creation of admin (once the admin is created no one else can be admin)